Ashish7129/Graph_Sampling/README.md

   ```sh
    induced_mhrw(complete_graph, nodes_to_sample, nodes)
    ```
-   - **Total Induction Edge Sampling (TIES) :** In our approach, we select nodes in pairs by sampling edges in the same manner as the classic edge sampling approach.
-The key difference between our approach and normal edge sampling is in the induced graph step; we augment the edges selected by the edge sampling step by including other edges between the set of sampled nodes.
+   - **Total Induction Edge Sampling (TIES) :** In this approach, nodes are selected in pairs by sampling edges in the same manner as the classic edge sampling approach.
+The key difference between this approach and normal edge sampling is in the induced graph step; augments the edges selected by the edge sampling step by including other edges between the set of sampled nodes.
   ```sh
    ties(complete_graph, nodes_to_sample, phi)
   ```